 Sabrina Brando is Director of AnimalConcepts.
 Sabrina started her work with animals 27 years ago at the Amsterdam Zoo as a volunteer.
 Since then she has worked in many marine parks, zoos, research institutes, wildlife parks and in ecotourism, with a large variety of animal species in Europe, the USA, Africa, Australia, South-America and Asia.

 Sabrina is passionate about animals and the natural world.
 In her work Sabrina focuses on promoting positive animal welfare and good human-animal interactions and relationships, this to facilitate excellent animal care and protection.

 AnimalConcepts was founded in 2004, and she works since 2007 on a full-time basis as a consultant in animal care and welfare, working in zoos, marine parks, animal shelters, government facilities, research laboratories and wildlife sanctuaries world wide.
 Species ranging from rabbits, mice and birds to bears, snakes, crocodiles, dolphins and gorillas.
 Over the years she has organised over 215 seminars and workshops world wide on a wide variety of topics.
-From August 2017 to May 2019 she worked as WAZA's first Director of Animal Welfare.
+From August 2017 to May 2019 she worked as the first Director of Animal Welfare at the World Association of Zoos and Aquariums (WAZA).

 Sabrina has a BSc. in psychology (2011) and a MSc. in Animal Studies (2016).
 Sabrina is a PhD student at the University of Stirling with the topic "24/7 across lifespan: zoo animal and human wellbeing" and is enrolled in a self-paced MSc. of Psychology.